openwallet-foundation/tac/docs/SIGs/wallet-interoperability.md

 - Mapping existing wallet-to-wallet or wallet-to-service integration efforts
 - Identifying opportunities to support or align with relevant standards

-The SIG will incrementally publish interoperability documentation, comparison tables, and guidance materials through its GitHub repo.
+The SIG will incrementally publish interoperability documentation, comparison tables, and guidance materials as its work evolves.

 ---